TSE-Systems/tse-analytics-docs/Writerside/topics/Main-Widgets.md

 its own settings.
 After initial import, dataset is assigned an experiment *Run* number **1** by default.

 In order to import dataset, please click **File - Import Dataset** command.
 As soon as data from CSV file are imported, you will see a new entry in the *Datasets* widget.
-By selecting specific entry in this widget, one can switch freely between different datasets:
+By selecting a specific entry in this widget, one can switch freely between different datasets:

 ![Figure: datasets](datasets.png)